 One thing to consider, though, is that an enamel coating means that your food never directly touches the pan's cast iron surface.
-Cooking directly on cast iron will give your food a higher iron content than it would otherwise have, which some people love to take advantage of.
+Cooking directly onto it will give your food a higher iron content than it would otherwise have, which some people love to take advantage of.
 This can be an important sticking point for some cooks when they are deciding between an enameled vs non-enameled cast iron skillet!

-If you've decided that cast iron is for you, you might be wondering what sort of cast iron cookware you can add to your kitchen, and what the best cast iron cookware is!
+If you've decided that cast iron is for you, you might be wondering what sort of cookware you can add to your kitchen, and what the best cast iron cookware is!

-Luckily, there's a fantastic range of excellent cast iron cookware to choose from, and there's guaranteed to be a cast iron cooking implement that will meet your needs.
+Luckily, there's a fantastic range of excellent cast iron cookware to choose from, and there's guaranteed to be something that will meet your needs.

 Traditionally, cast iron was used to make versatile cooking pots that could be left in the fire for long periods of time.
 In many ways, this tradition continues, because one of the best pieces of cast iron cookware you can have is a Dutch Oven.
 They are designed in a vast range of sizes, and you can use them in the oven, on the stovetop, or on the campfire (which is just the way they were originally intended to be used!).

-With your trusty cast iron wok, you can stir fry that spicy pad Thai, or with a cast iron skillet, you can sear the perfect steak.
+With your trusty cast iron wok, you can stir fry that spicy pad Thai, or with a skillet, you can sear the perfect steak.

+Aside from the enamel cast iron skillet vs regular, there's, even more to think about.
 Equally, there's a fantastic range of enameled cast iron cookware to choose from as well.
-All those trusty, traditional cast iron skillets and pans beloved by cooks for generations, well, they all have sleek, modernized, enameled versions these days too!
+All those trusty, traditional cast iron skillets and cast iron pans beloved by cooks for generations, well, they all have sleek, modernized, enameled versions these days too!